godspeedsystems/gs-documentation/docs/microservices-framework/telemetry/configuration.md

 ---

 ## Generic configuration
 The generic configuration is applicable for all traces, logs and metrics.
-It is mandatory to do the generic configuration.
+It must be applied to use observability in Godspeed.
+It includes setting up various [OTel environment variables](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/#general-sdk-configuration) and the framework environment variables.

-### OTEL enable
+### OTEL_ENABLED
 [Enable OTEL](../CLI.md/#otel) in your service using [Godspeed CLI](../CLI.md) by setting `OTEL_ENABLED` to true.
 You can alternatively set it in the `.env` file of your service.
 ```
 export OTEL_ENABLED=true
 ```

-### OTEL service name
+### OTEL_SERVICE_NAME
 Specify the service name by which you want to setup observability.
 Set it as env variable or in the `.env` file of your service.
 ```
 export OTEL_SERVICE_NAME=sample_proj1